 The average health surcharge bill for a British national to sponsor his or her partner was Between £500 to £1,000.

 The government’s research concluded that an unknown proportion of medical tourism to be fraudulent.
-That a net exporter of medical tourists, alleged that 63,000 UK residents traveled abroad for treatment.
+That a net exporter of medical tourists alleged that 63,000 UK residents travelled abroad for treatment.
 However, 52,000 patients were getting treatment in the UK for free.
-Additionally, an email written by Jo Johnson, head of private and overseas patients for the St George’s University Hospitals NHS Foundation Trust, stated: “The problem is escalating within obstetrics, and we have just been made aware that individuals are currently offering paid assistance to women in Nigeria to have their babies for free on the NHS at St George’s.”
+Additionally, an email written by Jo Johnson stated: “The problem is escalating within obstetrics, and we have just been made aware that individuals are currently offering paid assistance to women in Nigeria to have their babies for free on the NHS at St George’s”.
+Jo Johnson is the head of private and overseas patients for the St George’s University Hospitals NHS Foundation Trust.
 It adds: “St George’s is targeted as it does not currently have a robust process to check eligibility.
 “We know from feedback from other non-eligible patients that St George’s is viewed as an ‘easy target.'”
 The email went on to say the local health economy is losing around £4.6m a year from patients who are not entitled to access the system (reported in 2017).

 A Home Office pilot scheme subsequently to check whether patients were entitled to free NHS care in 18 NHS trusts indicted that 11 NHS Trusts in London, for two months in 2017 asked 8,894 people for two forms of ID prior to non-emergency care.
 Only 50 were not eligible for free NHS treatment.
 Campaigners claimed this was “part of the Government’s hostile environment policy”, and that in Newham hospital “you will see huge signs saying you may not be eligible for free NHS treatment”.